BIONF/fDOG/README.md

 For each species/taxon there is a sub-directory named in accordance to the naming schema ([Species acronym]@[NCBI ID]@[Proteome version])

-*fdog* is not limited to those 78 taxa.
+*fdog* is not limited to those 81 reference taxa.
 If needed the user can manually add further gene sets (multiple fasta format) using provided functions.

 ## Adding a new gene set into fDOG
 For adding **one gene set**, please use the `fdog.addTaxon` function: